victorers1/personal-blog/src/content/notes/scrum-course.md

 - The result of the Sprint
 - Equals to the old product added by a valuable increment
 - The amount of increment is planned in the Sprint Planning
+- An Increment is a concrete stepping stone toward the Product Goal
+- Each Increment is additive to all prior Increments and thoroughly verified, ensuring that all Increments work together
+- In order to provide value, the Increment must be usable
+- Multiple Increments may be created within a Sprint
+- The sum of the Increments is presented at the Sprint Review thus supporting empiricism
+- However, an Increment may be delivered to stakeholders prior to the end of the Sprint
+- The Sprint Review should never be considered a gate to releasing value
+- Work cannot be considered part of an Increment unless it meets the Definition of Done

 ## Roles